bxparks/rpn83p/docs/USER_GUIDE_UNIT.md

     - Allowed: `IP`, `FP`, `FLR`, `CEIL`, `NEAR`, `RNDF`, `RNDN`, `RNDG`
     - Disallowed: `%`, `%CH`, `ABS`, `SIGN`, `MOD`, `MIN`, `MAX`

-## Supported Units
+## Catalog of Supported Units

 The following is the complete list of supported units in RPN83P.
-It includes *all* units from both the HP-19BII and the TI-85 calculators.
-The columns mean the following:
+There are 169 units organized into 12 unit types.
+All units from both the HP-19BII and the TI-85 calculators are included.
+A unit can be converted to any other unit within the same unit type.

+The columns in the table mean the following:

 - **Display Name**: the display name of the unit (up to 10 characters)
 - **Menu**: the short name on the soft menu (3-4 characters)
 - **HP**: the unit is found on the HP-19BII
 - **TI**: the unit is found on the TI-85
-- **Comment**: definitions of the less common units, and other comments
+- **Comment**: definitions of the units and other clarifications

 ### Length (LENG)